Theophile-Wemaere/intro-to-AI/README.md

 # Intro to AI

-This repo contains reports and code samples for differents lab sessions from the course "Introduction to AI" at ISEP, by M. MATEI
+This repository contains reports and code samples for different lab sessions from the course "Introduction to AI"
+#### ISEP 2023-2024, by M. MATEI